hernantz/blog/content/bill-em-all.md

 generated some profit** that needs to be "collected".

-In the case of single sales it's simple to identify that moment, since it's usually when the buy order is submitted or when the user takes hands on the product.
-But how do we determine how much someone owes in case of subscriptions or usage-based models?
+In the case of single sales it's simple to identify that moment, since it's usually when the buy order is submitted or when the user receives the product.
+But to determine how much someone owes in case of subscriptions or usage-based models, we need a ticking clock, that ticks every minute, day, fortnight, etc.

 Buying and selling items is an *atomic* operation per se, but transactions which are always *on-going* aren't and we have to make them atomic somehow.
 Non-atomic